You are here:

 January 1st 2020 – December 31st 2024

-The iJuLa project opens up spaces in Cologne, in which young artists can work on intersectional themes: sexual and gender diversity/queerness, racism, the interaction of different forms of discrimination – and we invite young artists to design these spaces with us and fill them with life and ideas.
+The iJuLa project opened up space, in which young artists can work on intersectional themes: sexual and gender diversity/queerness, racism, the interaction of different forms of discrimination – and we invited young artists from cologne, to design these spaces with us and fill them with life and ideas by coordinating their own program within it.

 Photo © Yves Sanwidi